facebook/fresco/docs/04-building-from-source.md

 ### Configuring Gradle

-Both command-line and Androir Studio users need to edit the `gradle.properties` file.
+Both command-line and Android Studio users need to edit the `gradle.properties` file.
 This is normally located in your home directory, in a subdirectory called `.gradle`.
 If it is not already there, create it.

 On Unix-like systems, including Mac OS X, add a line like this: